 By implementing team based care, and coordination of services by a most responsible community health professional, clients and caregivers access to the home health care teams is improving.
-The percentage of home health services that are provided within benchmark time is currently over our target of 50% at 52.0% and remains stable.
+The percentage of home health services that are provided within benchmark time is currently over our target at 52% and remains stable.
 We will continue to work with our programs to identify gaps and improve this indicator.

-The Seniors, Community and Complex Care team continues to monitor progress towards the goal and adjust activities as appropriate based on learnings.
+The Home and Community Care team continues to monitor progress towards the goal and adjust activities as appropriate based on learnings.
 Use of technology is embedded into standard work flows for assessments, follow up care and improved collaboration.
 Work continues across all communities to close gaps in staffing levels.